nephosolutions/terraform-acme-certificate/README.md

 }
 ```

-The `DNSIMPLE_OAUTH_TOKEN` could alternatively be set as runtime environment variable.
+* The `DNSIMPLE_OAUTH_TOKEN` could alternatively be set as runtime environment variable
+* The ACME provider's `server_url` can be set to `https://acme-staging-v02.api.letsencrypt.org/directory` for staging

 ## Inputs